sjeon87/nr/doc/source/nr-module.rst

    RAN class overview

-Two interesting blocks in :numref:`fig-ran` are the ``NrGnbBwpM`` and ``NrUeBwpM`` layers.
+Two interesting blocks in Figure :ref:`fig-ran` are the ``NRGnbBwpM`` and ``NRUeBwpM`` layers.
 3GPP does not explicitly define them, and as such, they are virtual layers.
 Still, they help construct a fundamental feature of our simulator: the multiplexing of different BWPs.
 NR has included the definition of 3GPP BWPs for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
 The component carrier concept was already introduced in LTE, and persists in NR through our general BWP concept, as a way to aggregate carriers and thereby improve the system capacity.
 In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs.
 Each BWP can have its own PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
-We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different BWPs, according to the rules of the manager.
-The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NrGnbBwpM`` and ``NrUeBwpM``).
+We added the possibility for any node to transmit and receive flows in different BWPs by assigning each bearer to a specific BWP.
+Distributing the data flow among different BWPs could be done by implementing another variant of the BWP manager.
+The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NRGnbBwpM`` and ``NRUeBwpM``).

 Note: The 3GPP definition for "Bandwidth Part" (BWP) is made for energy-saving purposes at the UE nodes.
 As per the 3GPP standard, the active 3GPP BWP at a UE can vary semi-statically, and multiple 3GPP BWPs can span over the same frequency spectrum region.
 In this text, and through the code, we use the word BWP to refer to various things that are not always in line with the 3GPP definition.

 First of all, we use it to indicate the minimum piece of spectrum that can be modeled.
 In this regard, a BWP has a center frequency and a bandwidth, plus some characteristics for the 3GPP channel model (e.g., the scenario).
 Each device can handle multiple BWPs, but such BWPs must be orthogonal in frequency (i.e., they must span over different frequency spectrum regions, that can be contiguous or not, depending on the user-defined configuration).

 Secondly, the 'NR' module is communicating through each BWP with a PHY and a MAC entity, as well as with one spectrum channel and one antenna instance.
 In other words, for every spectrum bandwidth part, the module will create a PHY, a MAC, a Spectrum channel, and an antenna.
 We consider, in the code, that this set of components form a BWP.
 Moreover, we have a router between the RLC queues and the different MAC entities, which is called the BWP manager.

 Summarizing, our BWP terminology can refer to orthogonal 3GPP BWPs, as well as to orthogonal 3GPP Component Carriers, and it is up to the BWP manager to route the flows accordingly based on the behavior the user wants to implement.
 Our primary use case for BWPs is to avoid interference, as well as to send different flow types through different BWPs, to achieve a dedicated-resource RAN slicing.

 Identifying components
 **********************

 Often, a simulation user will need to identify the object from which some messages come from, or to be able to read the output traces correctly.
 Each message will be associated with one tuple -- ccId and bwpId.
 The meaning of these names does not reflect the natural sense that we could give to these words.
 In particular, the definition is the following:

 * the bwpId is the index of an imaginary vector that holds all the instances of BWP (as a paired MAC/PHY) in the node.
 It is assigned at the creation time by the helper, and the BWP with ID 0 will be the primary carrier;
 * the ccId is a number that identifies the MAC/PHY pair uniquely in the entire simulation.

 All the nodes in the simulation will have the same number of BWPs.
 Each one will be numbered from 0 to n-1, where n is the total number of spectrum parts.
 For example:

 .. _tab-example-spectrum: